shstat1729/cgmguru/README.md

 final_between_maxima <- detect_between_maxima(example_data_5_subject, transform_maxima)
 ```

-#### Lancet-consensus [1] glycemic events
+#### Consensus CGM [1] glycemic events

 ### 🧩 Eight glycemic event functions (implemented in `detect_all_events.cpp`)
-These functions detect hypo-/hyperglycemic episodes aligned with Lancet CGM consensus [1] rules.
+These functions detect hypo-/hyperglycemic episodes aligned with Consensus CGM metrics [1] rules.
 They differ by type and level.
 The helper `detect_all_events()` aggregates results across these detectors.

 Parameter notes:
 - **`start_gl`**: threshold to start/qualify an episode (mg/dL).
 For hyper: typical `181` (lv1) or `251` (lv2).
 For hypo: typical `70` (lv1) or `54` (lv2).